Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. The Issues

-If you want to know which MDM authority is configured, please open the Tenant Administration to check your the Tenant Details
+If you want to know which MDM authority is configured, please open the Tenant Administration to check your the Tenant Details.

-It should be set to Microsoft Intune as shown below
+It should be set to Microsoft Intune, as shown below

 Let’s see what Microsoft has to say about how this needs to be configured.

-You can guess which option we have got left: PowerShell!!!
+Let’s start with the PowerShell option!
 I quickly realized this configuration is part of our deployment script.
 So I opened our Tenant deployment script… and there it was, at step 2A: Configure Intune as MDM authority.

 # Connecten naar msgraph (install-module microsoft.graph.intune)